DG10-Agency/WordPress-AI-Bulk-Page-Creator-with-all-page-attributes/README.md

 **Transform your WordPress website with AI-powered content creation!** 🚀

 This plugin represents the future of content creation - combining artificial intelligence with WordPress expertise to help you build better websites faster.
-Whether you're creating a small business site or a large content portal, AI Bulk Page Creator with All Page Attributes gives you the tools to succeed in the competitive online landscape.
+Whether you're creating a small business site or a large content portal, AIOPMS - All In One Page Management System gives you the tools to succeed in the competitive online landscape.

 *Happy creating!* 🎨